2lindell/advent/docs/source.txt

 Understand "crawl/cobble/passage/tunnel/low" as east when the location is In_Debris_Room.
 Understand "canyon" as west when the location is In_Debris_Room.
 Instead of going inside in In_Debris_Room, try going west.
 In_Debris_Room travels to Outside_Grate, Below_The_Grate, and At_Top_Of_Small_Pit.
-Instead of saying xyzzy in In_Debris_Room, move player to Inside_Building as going.
+After saying xyzzy in In_Debris_Room, move player to Inside_Building as going.

 [ccr]Some debris is scenery in In_Debris_Room.
 "Yuck."
 Understand "stuff/mud" as the debris.